Joshua McAdams

 Joshua McAdams (born March 26, 1980) is an American track and field athlete who competes in the 3,000 meter steeplechase.

 Education

 McAdams attended Brecksville-Broadview Heights High School, where he was a four-time OHSAA state placer in track and cross country and a three time OHSAA state placer in wrestling.
-He initially attended Belmont University before leaving the school to complete a two-year mission for the Church of Jesus Christ of Latter-day Saints in Thailand.
+He initially competed for Belmont University, where he described his performance as not "spectacular".
+He then left the school to complete a two-year mission for the Church of Jesus Christ of Latter-day Saints in Thailand.
 On returning to school, McAdams switched to Brigham Young University where he studied microbiology and molecular biology and was a non-scholarship athlete on the track team.
 He won the 3000 meter Steeplechase at the 2006 NCAA National Championships.